Worship and Reflection

 In these unprecedented times it is important that we stay connected as a community.
 Our Christian values of Kindness, Fairness and Hope are not only shared throughout our wider school community, but are going to be crucial on a national and global basis in the days ahead.

 This page aims to provide a space to reflect and, if you so wish, share in worship.
-However, we also need a sense of Joy and Hope, which is why we have a 'song to make you smile' at the bottom of the page

 A prayer for the world from the Church of England: